Ted Jordan

 Edgar Harrison Friedman Jr. (May 23, 1924 – March 30, 2005) was an American film and television actor.
-He was known for playing freight agent Nathan Burke of the American western television series Gunsmoke from 1966 to 1975.
+He was best known for playing freight agent Nathan Burke of the American western television series Gunsmoke from 1966 to 1975.

-Jordan was born in Lancaster, Ohio, He guest-starred in numerous television programs, including The Virginian, The Andy Griffith Show, Gunsmoke, Mission: Impossible, Voyage to the Bottom of the Sea, and Land of the Giants.
-He died on March 30, 2005 in Palm Desert, California, at the age of 80.
+Jordan guest-starred in numerous television programs, including The Virginian, The Andy Griffith Show, Combat!, The High Chaparral, Mission: Impossible, Sky King, Voyage to the Bottom of the Sea and Land of the Giants.
+He also appeared in numerous films such as Sierra, Cargo to Capetown, Bonanza Town, The Million Dollar Duck, Counterspy Meets Scotland Yard, When Willie Comes Marching Home, Tokyo Joe and Three Little Girls in Blue.

+Jordan died on March 30, 2005 in Palm Desert, California, at the age of 80.
+He was buried at Saint Joseph Cemetery in Lockbourne, Ohio.